gitcnd/blender-mcp/README.md

 ## Features

+- **Dual-mode communication**: Automatic detection and use of Aura Friday MCP-Link Server (Reverse MCP) with fallback to legacy STDIO
 - **Two-way communication**: Connect Claude AI to Blender through a socket-based server
 - **Object manipulation**: Create, modify, and delete 3D objects in Blender
 - **Material control**: Apply and modify materials and colors
 - **Scene inspection**: Get detailed information about the current Blender scene
 - **Code execution**: Run arbitrary Python code in Blender from Claude

+### 🆕 Reverse MCP Mode (Optional Enhancement)

+This fork includes support for the **Aura Friday MCP-Link Server**, which provides:
+- Enhanced tool registration and discovery
+- Better error handling and retry logic
+- Support for multiple AI clients simultaneously
+- Future-proof architecture for advanced MCP features

+The system automatically detects and uses the MCP-Link Server if available, otherwise falls back to the standard STDIO mode.
+See [REVERSE_MCP_INTEGRATION.md](REVERSE_MCP_INTEGRATION.md) for details.

 ## Components